 Sutter received 24-hours notice from PG&E on Oct.
 8 regarding the first blackout, Frei said.
 During the shutdown, Sutter Care at Home staff, equipped with headlamps, drove to patients’ homes to make sure they were safe.
 Some of its clinics in remote areas like Jackson lost power; 16 were affected in total.
 As of deadline, Sutter said some of the clinics reopened last week and it was cleaning, testing and restocking its Santa Rosa hospital to get it back up and running.

 The health system deployed “air scrubbers” at many locations to minimize air pollution.
 Sutter also set up a call center that around 150 employees have used to get counseling and coordinate financial assistance, Frei said.

 “It’s traumatic to be evacuated again,” Frei said, explaining that some staff have post-traumatic stress disorder from previous evacuations.
 “Hopefully this helps them cope with the situation and get through the immediacy of evacuation.”

-Children’s Hospital of Los Angeles briefly closed outpatient clinics in Santa Monica and Valencia due to the air quality, CHLA Chief Clinical Officer Nancy Lee said.
+Children’s Hospital Los Angeles briefly closed outpatient clinics in Santa Monica and Valencia due to the air quality, CHLA Chief Clinical Officer Nancy Lee said.
 Its main campus has been largely unaffected.